FelixDobro/Rusty-Chessbot/README.md

 You can watch it play or challenge the bot directly on Lichess here:
 ⚔️ **[Challenge Rusty on Lichess](https://lichess.org/?variant=standard&minutesPerSide=3.0&gameMode=casual&increment=2&user=arustychessbot#friend)**

+Rusty is self-hosted and might be training or sleeping!

 ## Technical Overview

 Rusty achieves its playing strength not through a complex evaluation function (it currently uses a simple PeSTO evaluation), but through heavy algorithmic optimization and blazing fast search speed.